Updated November 28, 2023

 Divisions will be permitted to carry over PCN Perinatal Community Integration funding to the end of 2023/24.
-Divisions who have not yet applied for this funding are encouraged to send in their applications by March 31, 2023.
 Funding must be used by March 31, 2024.

 FPSC anticipates all divisions will take advantage of this opportunity to ensure community, team-based, perinatal care is an integral part of full-service family practice in their current or future PCNs.